eddelbuettel/ctv-finance/Finance.md

 -   The `r pkg("TTR")` contains functions to construct technical trading rules in R.
 -   The `r pkg("sde")` package provides simulation and inference functionality for stochastic differential equations.
+-   The `r pkg("vrtest")` package contains a number of variance ratio tests for the weak-form of the efficient markets hypothesis.
 -   The `r pkg("gmm")` package provides generalized method of moments (GMM) estimations function that are often used when estimating the parameters of the moment conditions implied by an asset pricing model.